colons/instant-coverage/README.md

     ]
 ```

-Add URLs that you *do* actually want to test to `covered_urls`, and add those
+Add paths matching the URLs that you *do* actually want to test to
-you *don't* to `uncovered_urls`.
-If you forget what's still missing, run the
+`covered_urls`, and add paths that match those you *don't* to `uncovered_urls`.
-tests again to get an audit of what's left.
+If you forget what's still missing, run the tests again to get an audit of
+what's left.

 ```python
 class EverythingTest(InstantCoverageMixin, TestCase):